-Registries have come a long way from place settings and stand mixers (though we still gush over those, too).
+Registries have come a long way from place settings, stand mixers, and dinnerware (though we still gush over those, too).
 While you and your partner probably have a list of registry essentials you’re ready to add, chances are you forgot a few things.
 It happens—creating your registry can be overwhelming.
-The last thing you want, though, is to look back and realize you missed something you’ll use all the time.
+The last thing you want, though, is to look back after your big day and realize you missed something you’ll use all the time.

-When it comes to registering for kitchen items, you want to make sure you got it all, especially if you’re building a home together (or want some upgrades).
-Whether you already started your registry or have yet to begin, take note of these can’t-miss items and gift ideas that are sure to contribute to your personal best wedding registry.
+When it comes to registering for items, you want to make sure you got it all, especially if you’re building a home together (or want some upgrades).
+Whether you already started or have yet to begin, take note of these can’t-miss items and gift ideas that are sure to contribute to your personal best wedding registry.

-Cast iron skillets can just about do it all and a versatile pan is crucial.
+Cast iron skillets can just about do it all—and a versatile pan among your cookware set is crucial.
 A cast-iron skillet can sauté, pan-fry, braise, bake, broil, sear, and roast your favorite dishes.
 Whip up weekend hashbrowns, sear a whole chicken, and bake giant cinnamon rolls—all in the same skillet.
 Plus, they last forever and the more you use your pan, the better it gets.

 Trust us, we know the superstitions around registering for knife sets.
 We’re here to confirm they’re only myths and, yes, you will regret not adding a high-quality knife set to your wedding registry.
 If you aren’t ready for a full 14-piece behemoth, start your collection with a smaller set.
 You’ll still be well-equipped with the essentials.